Overview

 Creating a Unique Id for a Digital Asset

 The unique identifier for a digital asset is generated by hashing the raw data with the keccak256 (opens in a new tab) hashing algorithm.
 This creates a 256 bit unique identifier.
-This id will also be the id of the token created in publishing the asset to VERIFY.
+This id will also be the id of the token in VERIFY's ContentGraph smart contract.
 Keccak256 is used as it is supported natively by the EVM allowing for ease of computation in EVM smart contracts.
 This id is also included in the corresponding metadata file for the asset, binding the metadata file to the asset when signed by the publisher.

 Input: Hello World